Docker

 Downloading and running Jenkins in Docker

-There are several Docker images of Jenkins available.
+Several Docker images of Jenkins are available.

 Use the recommended official jenkins/jenkins image from the Docker Hub repository.
 This image contains the current Long-Term Support (LTS) release of Jenkins, which is production-ready.
 However, this image doesn’t contain Docker CLI, and is not bundled with the frequently used Blue Ocean plugins and its features.
 To use the full power of Jenkins and Docker, you may want to go through the installation process described below.